 I bet if I asked you what one of the fastest growing sectors were, glass wouldn’t even make into the top five.
 After all, who uses glass anymore?
 But for industrial stalwart Corning (NYSE:GLW), glass is driving double-digit revenue growth.

 That growth from glass is coming from two major factors.
 First off, GLW is still the fiber optics king and makes solutions for telecom networks, data centers, and networking customers.
 With cloud computing, the upgrade to 5G wireless and increased data usage all converging, Corning has seen demand for its fiber optic cables surge.
-During the last quarter, optical communications revenues jumped an impressive 26% year-over-year.
+In the first quarter, optical communications revenues jumped an impressive 20% year-over-year.
 With our modern lives demanding, even more, data/connectivity, Corning should see more revenue gains for its optics products.

 The second factor is device adoption itself.
 Corning’s Gorilla Glass has become the standard on many smartphones, wearable devices, augmented reality displays and now automobile dashboards/infotainment units.
 For GLW, this again has translated into some impressive revenue growth.

 All of this has helped profits and cash flows at the firm.
-After building out capacity last year, sales have translated back in earnings-per-share gains, year-over-year growth of 16%.
+After building out capacity last year, sales have translated back in earnings-per-share gains, as core EPS jumped 29% year-over-year .
 Moreover, GLW has continued to return excess capital to shareholders via buybacks and dividends.

 Like many industrial stocks, Dover (NYSE:DOV) has its hands in many soups.
 This includes everything from your local service station’s gasoline pump to the refrigeration units at your local grocery store.
 Its wide product catalog across automation equipment, refrigeration and fluid management has allowed the firm to reward shareholders over its history.
 DOV has managed to pay an increasing dividend for the last 63 years.